IBM-Bluemix-Docs/security-advisor/setup-activity.md

     3. Optionally, provide a description.
     4. Click **Connect bucket**.

-  A service to service authorization policy between Cloud Object Storage and Security Advisor is created on your behalf.
+  If you create a new instance of Cloud Object Storage in addition to a new bucket, a service-to-service authorization policy between Security Advisor and Cloud Object Storage is created on your behalf.
+If you create a bucket within an instance of Cloud Object Storage that you already have provisioned, you must create a *reader* [service-to-service authorization policy](https://{DomainName}/iam/authorizations) between the two services before an analysis can be complete.
   {: note}

   If you selected use an existing bucket: